-In order to access the domain’s raw access log, you need to click on the domain name that you want to view.
+To access the domain's raw access log, you need to click on the domain name you want to view.
 This will then download a compressed file of the raw access logs to your local computer.
-To view the files you will need to unzip the compressed log files, and then you will be able to open them for view.
+To view the files, you will need to unzip the compressed log files, and then you will be able to open them for view.

 This section contains all of the raw access logs that have been compressed and archived in your cPanel's /home directory.
 Here you can click on the filename to download the appropriate log file that you wish to view.
 The file name includes the domain name and the month and year of the archived logs.

 If you have no archived log files due to your configuration settings from above, you will have often have no log files archived here for the view.